usnistgov/CastVoteRecords/index.md

 **March 2020**

-**The following is an excerpt from the SP 1500-103 V1 specification.
-It contains the specification's executive summary and class documentation.**
+**The following is an excerpt from the SP 1500-103 V1 specification, containing the executive summary and UML class documentation.**

 The complete publication including JSON and XML schemas is available free of charge from: